JohnArochaDev/password-manager/NEXTSTEPS.md

-1. Add token Authentication with JWT and host it in localStorage on the front end
+1. Add Oauth2 and conect it to protected routes

 2. connect the db and backend to the front end, data for population, and debug if necessary